konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/information_extraction/index_nb.md

         Label(project=project, text=label_name, label_sets=[label_set])
 ```

-We can now use our custom extration model to extract data from a Document.
+We can now use our custom extraction model to extract data from a Document.

 ```python tags=["remove-output"]
 document = project.get_document_by_id(TEST_DOCUMENT_ID)